oluoluoxenfree/oluonline-quartz-style/content/leaving.md

 i don't want to go back to having to rely on word of mouth and personal connections for everything in my life. i don't believe the bits and bytes of the internet in any grand sense have a plan for me - i still need to write that piece about technomancy/technopaganism, ugh - but i do think they've allowed me to live a life i love.

-to throw myself back to being young, mas and set loose on the internet, though when i was very young a lot of what i was doing was faintly to keenly dangerous, being online saved my life in countless ways. being mad and suicidal was lonely enough, given i and the people around me had no idea what was going on, and having no outlet for that besides relying on those i knew wouldn't have helped me.
+to throw myself back to being young, mad and loosey goosey on the internet, though when i was very young a lot of what i was doing was faintly to keenly dangerous, being online saved my life in countless ways. being mad and suicidal was lonely enough, given i and the people around me had no idea what was going on, and having no outlet for that besides relying on those i knew wouldn't have helped me.

 even without mental health in the picture, just meeting people i love and care for through the people i happen to be placed near or in community with already felt impossible as a young person. being queer would have been even harder if i had to only ask questions, flirt and get information from people i knew too. i'm belabouring the point, and not the point of this piece, but you get what i mean. if everyone around you is similar, and you are different, relying on them to help you find Weird Things (to them!) is foolhardy.